Last Updated on 17 March 2025 by Cycloscope

-Crocker Range – a cycling adventure n the mountains of Borneo
+Crocker Range – a cycling adventure in the mountains of Borneo

 There’s a Rafflesia center here, where it’s possible to see the biggest flower in the world, as well as many hiking opportunities.
 One of the less-known things to do in Borneo.

-Although the stereotypes of wilderness most people have about Borneo will crash against the sea of palm oil plantations, the third-largest island in the world is still worth visiting.
-Adventure can still be experienced and people here are amongst the most amazing we ever met.
+Although the stereotypes of wilderness that most people have about Borneo will crash against the sea of palm oil plantations, the third-largest island in the world is still worth visiting.
+Adventure can still be experienced, and the people here are among the most amazing we have ever met.

 Here are some

-things to know about Travel Borneo on a Budget
+things to know about Traveling to Borneo on a Budget

 31 adventurous things to do in Borneo